NehorayMelamed/VPAAE/README.md

 ## **Remember** #
 ##### The way to get into the system for the vehicle and license plate is by clicking the below link of the window

+## TODO:

+- [ ] Add an option to upload a video or a folder of photos, uniformly for everyone.

+- [ ] To create a connection between the different services.

+- [ ] Make VIDEO COMPRESSION so that it is also possible to choose with a simple YOLO, and not just upload a folder of FRAMES, and MASKS.

+- [ ] Support the choice of CPU or CUDA for:
+     - Chain_demo_main_interface -(By co-track)
+     - FRAME INTERPOLATION
+     - DENOISE
+     - DEBLUR